wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 Why did Mark see the potential in the fusion of medicine and engineering and why did he focus on EMG?

-> Although I would have liked to get signals directly from the brain, **I would have to verify that the electrodes are working correctly, and justify that the signals read from these electrodes are actually spawning from the brain.
+> Although I would have liked to get signals directly from the brain, **I would have to verify that the electrodes are working correctly, and justify that the signals read from these electrodes are not noise but actually spawning from the brain.
 By starting with EMG, I can concentrate on the analysis and algorithms with decent confidence that the signals are being obtained correctly.**

 > When tackling human augmentation, there are high technical and ethical hurdles that you must overcome.
 > Considering this, we started with reliable EMG signals for medical applications.

 &nbsp;

-## The Founding of MELTIN MMI and the Impact of MEKTANT-α
+## The Founding of MELTIN and the Impact of MEKTANT-α

-In 2011, Mark received the Robotics Society of Japan's Research Encouragement Award, given to researchers under 35 years old who have significant contributions to the field of robotics. **Then in 2013, he founded MELTIN MMI with the aim of commercializing cyborg technology.**
+In 2011, Mark received the Robotics Society of Japan's Research Encouragement Award, given to researchers under 35 years old who have significant contributions to the field of robotics. **Then in 2013, he founded MELTIN with the aim of commercializing cyborg technology.**

 After completing his graduate studies, he was a JSPS Research Fellow, and in 2016, he received his PhD in robotics and artificial intelligence engineering from the University of Electro-Communications, Graduate School of Information Science and Engineering, Intelligent Machinery Engineering.